 It is important to discuss treatment options with a mental health professional when considering an intensive outpatient rehab program so you can make sure you have the best chance at successful long-term recovery.

-This type of rehab allows individuals to live at home or in another designated environment, but receive regular counseling and therapy sessions that are designed to help them overcome their addiction and create positive behaviors.
+This type of rehab allows individuals to live at home or in another designated environment like sober living, but receive regular counseling and therapy sessions that are designed to help them overcome their addiction and create positive behaviors.

 It is recommended primarily for those struggling with mild-to-moderate levels of ketamine addiction, as well as those who find it difficult to commit to an extended stay at an inpatient center due to personal or professional obligations.